PROTONIX I.V.- pantoprazole sodium injection, powder, for solution

 Two Minute Infusion

-The dosage of PROTONIX I.V. for Injection in patients with pathological hypersecretory conditions including Zollinger-Ellison Syndrome varies with individual patients.
-The recommended adult dosage is 80 mg intravenously every 12 hours.
+The recommended adult dosage of PROTONIX I.V. is 80 mg intravenously every 12 hours.
 The frequency of dosing can be adjusted to individual patient needs based on acid output measurements.
 In those patients who need a higher dosage, 80 mg intravenously every 8 hours is expected to maintain acid output below 10 mEq/h.
 Daily doses higher than 240 mg or administered for more than 6 days have not been studied [see Clinical Studies (14)].
 Transition from oral to intravenous and from intravenous to oral formulations of gastric acid inhibitors should be performed in such a manner to ensure continuity of effect of suppression of acid secretion.
-Patients with Zollinger-Ellison Syndrome may be vulnerable to serious clinical complications of increased acid production even after a short period of loss of effective inhibition.
+Patients with ZE Syndrome may be vulnerable to serious clinical complications of increased acid production even after a short period of loss of effective inhibition.

 Fifteen Minute Infusion

-Thrombophlebitis was associated with the administration of intravenous pantoprazole.
+Thrombophlebitis was associated with the administration of PROTONIX I.V.

-PROTONIX contains edetate disodium (the salt form of EDTA), a chelator of metal ions including zinc.
-Therefore, zinc supplementation should be considered in patients treated with PROTONIX I.V. for Injection who are prone to zinc deficiency.
-Caution should be used when other EDTA containing products are also co-administered intravenously.
+PROTONIX I.V. contains edetate disodium (the salt form of EDTA), a chelator of metal ions including zinc.
+Therefore, zinc supplementation should be considered in patients treated with PROTONIX I.V. who are prone to zinc deficiency.
+Caution should be used when other EDTA containing products are also co-administered intravenously [see Dosage and Administration (2.5)].

 Patients should use the lowest dose and shortest duration of PPI therapy appropriate to the condition being treated.

-Several published observational studies suggest that proton pump inhibitor (PPI) therapy may be associated with an increased risk for osteoporosis-related fractures of the hip, wrist, or spine.
+Several published observational studies suggest that PPI therapy may be associated with an increased risk for osteoporosis-related fractures of the hip, wrist, or spine.
 The risk of fracture was increased in patients who received high-dose, defined as multiple daily doses, and long-term PPI therapy (a year or longer).
 Patients should use the lowest dose and shortest duration of PPI therapy appropriate to the condition being treated.
-Patients at risk for osteoporosis-related fractures should be managed according to established treatment guidelines [see Dosage and Administration (2) and Adverse Reactions (6)].
+Patients at risk for osteoporosis-related fractures should be managed according to established treatment guidelines [see Dosage and Administration (2.2, 2.4), Adverse Reactions (6)].

 Mild, transient transaminase elevations have been observed in clinical studies.
-The clinical significance of this finding in a large population of subjects administered intravenous pantoprazole is unknown. [see Adverse Reactions (6)].
+The clinical significance of this finding in a large population of subjects administered PROTONIX I.V. is unknown [see Adverse Reactions (6)].

 For patients expected to be on prolonged treatment or who take PPIs with medications such as digoxin or drugs that may cause hypomagnesemia (e.g., diuretics), health care professionals may consider monitoring magnesium levels prior to initiation of PPI treatment and periodically [see Adverse Reactions (6.2)].